 A spoonful of honey makes the medicine go down—and keeps your energy levels up.
 Because it falls low on the glycemic index, this natural sweetener is nature’s version of a 5-Hour Energy shot, giving you a steady stream of energy (especially good before and after a workout).

 By now, you should know that pomegranates, along with their beauty benefits, are antioxidant powerhouses, some say even more so than cranberries or green tea.
 Along with helping to prevent heart disease and lowering cholesterol levels, they’re a great early morning brain-booster.
 Like other fruits, they’re largely made of natural sugars, which your body quickly digests and turns into energy.
-Unlike sugary energy drinks, however, they fall fairly low on the glycemic scale and won’t spike your blood sugar—a.k.a.
+Unlike sugary energy drinks, however, they fall fairly low on the glycemic scale and won’t spike your blood sugar—a.k.a. no crash.

 Speaking of fruits, the fructose (natural sugars) in apples can give you a similar energy boost to that of coffee.
 Because they’re high in fiber, they’re absorbed by your body more slowly, which results in a continual stream of energy and no spikes or crashes.